Topological classification of Higher-order topological phases with nested band inversion surfaces: introduction

 The rest of this paper is organized as follows.
-In Sec~\ref{Sec2}, we review the nested-BIS method and establish a general Hamiltonian for HOTPs.
-Sec~\ref{Sec3} present the symmetry classification and the continuous Hamiltonians of HOTPs characterized by integer topological invariant.
-The corresponding minimal lattice Hamiltonian for several examples are provided in Sec~\ref{Sec4}.
-Next we derive HOTPs with $Z_2$ topological invariant in Sec~\ref{Sec5}, which complete the five topologically nontrivial classes in every spatial dimension of the AZ classification table.
+In Sec.~\ref{Sec2}, we review the nested-BIS method and establish a general Hamiltonian for HOTPs.
+Section~\ref{Sec3} presents the symmetry classification and the continuous Hamiltonians of HOTPs characterized by integer topological invariants.
+The corresponding minimal lattice Hamiltonians for several examples are provided in Sec~\ref{Sec4}.
+Next we derive HOTPs with a $Z_2$ topological invariant in Sec~\ref{Sec5}, which complete the five topologically nontrivial classes in every spatial dimension of the AZ classification table.
 In Sec~\ref{Sec6}, we explore asymmetric properties of HOTPs, and extend the nested-BIS to Hamiltonians beyond the Clifford algebra.
-Lastly, a brief summary and discussion of our results are given in Sec~\ref{Sec7}.
+Lastly, a brief summary and discussion of our results are given in Sec.~\ref{Sec7}.